vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 Beside using Markdown you could have two more choices:
-- **Write directly in HTML** - your HTML should have a good structure then, but then you are losing possiblity to make global changes to the
+- **Write directly in HTML** - your HTML should have a good structure then, but then you are losing possiblity to make global changes to the articles, when you later decide for resturcturing or redesing.
+I
-But to write your content directly in the HTML is not a good practice due to its platform dependecy.
+-
 Might get prety tricky once you decide to move your content to any other platform.
 Of couse you could you as WYSIWYG editor, but it's still going to be platform dependant and the source HTML is never going to be very well sturctured.